Choi Jun

-Choi Jun (Korean: 최준; born 17 April 1999) is a South Korean footballer currently playing as a full-back for Busan IPark.
+Choi Jun (Korean: 최준; born 17 April 1999) is a South Korean footballer currently playing as a right-back for FC Seoul and the South Korea national team.

 He is considered one of the most promising players of his generation in South Korea, regarding his versatility (mainly used as a right-back, he can also play as a left-back, a wing-back or a midfielder), his pace, his technique and his work rate.

 Club career

 The beginnings

-A product of K League 1 power-houses Ulsan Hyundai's academy and a graduate from Yonsei University, in 2020 he gained a move to Ulsan's senior team, after his impressive performances for the national youth teams gained the attention of scouts from several European clubs.
-However, as the "Horangi" could already count on more experienced players such as Park Joo-ho (on the left side) and Kim Tae-hwan (on the right), Choi was soon loaned to K League 2 side Gyeongnam, where he consequently played his first professional season.
+A product of K League 1 Ulsan Hyundai's academy, Choi played for Yonsei University.
+In 2020 he was drafted by Ulsan, after his performances for the national youth teams gained the attention of scouts from several European clubs.
+He was unable to make his league debut due to the presence of veterans Park Joo-ho (on the left side) and Kim Tae-hwan (on the right) and the suspension of professional sports in light of the COVID-19 pandemic.
+Instead, he was loaned to K League 2 side Gyeongnam, where he consequently played his first professional season.

 Gyeongnam

-He made his professional debut on July 1, 2020, playing the entirety of a Korean FA Cup match against Jeonnam Dragons, with his side eventually suffering a 4-0 away loss.
+He made his professional debut on July 1, 2020, playing the entirety of a Korean FA Cup match against Jeonnam Dragons, with his side eventually suffering a 4–0 away loss.
 Being at the start of his senior career, Choi initially had mixed fortunes in Changwon, registering two assists but also five yellow cards in his first ten matches with Gyeongnam.
 However, as the season progressed he was praised for showing a hard-working attitude and a good chemistry with his team-mates on the right wing (alternatively, Ko Kyung-min or Negueba).
-On October 25, 2020, he registered his first goal ever, by netting the winner in a 4-3 away win against Bucheon FC 1995.
+On October 25, 2020, he registered his first goal ever, by netting the winner in a 4–3 away win against Bucheon FC 1995.

-As Gyeongnam gained a spot in the promotion play-offs, Choi had the opportunity to take part in two more matches: a 1-1 draw against Daejeon Hana Citizen (Gyeongnam advanced to the following round due to a better placement in the regular league table) and the final against Suwon FC.
+As Gyeongnam gained a spot in the promotion play-offs, Choi had the opportunity to take part in two more matches: a 1–1 draw against Daejeon Hana Citizen (Gyeongnam advanced to the following round due to a better placement in the regular league table) and the final against Suwon FC.
 In this occasion, Choi scored the opening goal of the match, but then An Byong-jun equalized, scoring a penalty kick in the final moments of injury time and giving Suwon the promotion to K League 1, again due to better placement.

 Choi closed his experience in Changwon having registered 20 league appearances and two goals.

 Busan IPark

-Once returned to Ulsan, Choi got quickly destined to another transfer: in fact, he joined Busan IPark (who had just been relegated in K League 2) on a permanent basis, together with fellow team-mates Jung Hoon-sung and Lee Sang-heon, as part of the operation that brought Lee Dong-jun to the "Horangi".
+Once returned to Ulsan, Choi soon joined Busan IPark (who had just been relegated in K League 2) on a permanent basis, together with fellow team-mates Jung Hoon-sung and Lee Sang-heon, as part of the operation that brought Lee Dong-jun to the "Horangi".

+FC Seoul

+On 5 January 2024, Jun joined FC Seoul.